g2384/Life-In-The-UK/Facts.md

 **Catherine Howard** was a **cousin** of **Anne Boleyn**.

+**Stone Age**: The first people to live in Britain were **hunter-gatherers**.

+Throughout the 1990s, Britain played a leading role in coalition forces involved in the liberation of Kuwait, following the Iraqi invasion in 1990, and the conflict in the former Republic of Yugoslavia.

+In the Middle Ages, **Knights**, who were usually **smaller landowners**, and **wealthy people** from towns and cities were elected to sit in the **House of Commons**.

 # Economy

 Although the UK had won the war, the country was exhausted economically after WWII.